Elizabeth Warren Comes Back Swinging — At Bloomberg

 Warren's dismantling of Bloomberg over his treatment of women was one of the most precise and devastating political attacks I have witnessed in twenty years of following this stuff— Judd Legum (@JuddLegum) February 20, 2020

 Warren came in third place in the Iowa caucuses and fourth in the New Hampshire primary, so the upcoming contests in Nevada and South Carolina — places with large communities of color — will be even more crucial for her.
-With her no-holds-barred dressing down of Bloomberg, she showed that she came prepared, and that she's ready to get back into the headlines after being ignored by mainstream media.
+With her no-holds-barred dressing down of Bloomberg, Warren showed that she came prepared, and that she's ready to get back into the headlines after being ignored by mainstream media.

 She later went after Bloomberg for the NDAs (nondisclosure agreements) he had his employees sign, which Bloomberg unconvincingly responded were "signed consensually" and "maybe they didn’t like a joke I told."
 With that, she made a statement for the #MeToo movement at the debate.

 "There is a rich policy debate over NDAs and how to address the veil of secrecy over sexual harassment," Fatima Goss Graves, president and CEO of the National Women's Law Center and cofounder of the Time's Up Legal Defense Fund, tweeted during the debate.
 "The debate stage did not actually include that conversation.
 I'd rather hear more about their plans to address what actually is a systemic problem. #MeTooVoters deserve better."
-She added, "Second, Bloomberg referred to harassment as "jokes" that someone didn't like.
+Warren added, "Second, Bloomberg referred to harassment as "jokes" that someone didn't like.
 That's not a small deal and deserved a real time deeper dive over how to define harassment and what to do to address a culture and institutions that dismiss it.
 Reporters, this follow up is important."

 Looking at all of you who expressed skepticism that Elizabeth Warren could take on Trump when she just hit Bloomberg harder than anyone has hit anyone else in this entire primary. #DemDebate— Charlotte Clymer 🏳️🌈 (@cmclymer) February 20, 2020